evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

   <img src="/images/article-contents/png/css-grid-implementation-cheatsheet/grid-auto-flow(2).png" alt="" loading="lazy" style="width: 100%; border-radius: 10px;">
 </picture>

-When placing items on the grid, we only specified positions for two of the items:
+When placing items on the grid, we only specify positions for two of the items:

 <!-- ```css
 .item-a {